 Let Us Help You in Proving Your Domestic Violence Case in Court

-In Australia, courts accept a wide range of evidence to prove domestic violence, including personal testimony, witness statements, medical records, police reports, digital communications, and financial documents.
-Preparing clear and credible evidence is key to securing protection and achieving a fair outcome.
+Australian courts accept a wide range of evidence when assessing applications involving domestic abuse, including testimony, witness statements, medical reports, digital communications, and financial documentation.
+Proper preparation is essential to securing an order and ensuring your protection.